AdamWilsonLabEDU/GEO511_2020/Tasklist.md

 ## Tasks
 - Review at least two other students' projects and make comments via a _pull request_ in GitHub.
-- Browse the [Leaflet website](http://rstudio.github.io/leaflet/) and take notes in your readme.md about potential uses in your project.
-What data could you use?
-How would you display it?
-- Browse the [HTML Widgets page](http://gallery.htmlwidgets.org/) for many more examples.
-Take notes in your readme.md about potential uses in your project.
 </div>
 ___
 ## [ TK_13 :  TBD ]( ./TK_13.html )